MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ---
 title: Customize forms and fields in Sales in Microsoft 365 Copilot
-description: Learn how to customize the CRM information your sellers see in Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to customize the CRM information your sellers see in the Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot